-As you did try to discuss this matter with your husband about being in the company of the female assistant and he got angry, at this point, I would advise leaving the situation alone and not bring it up to him anymore.
+You tried discussing this matter with your husband and his desires for women, in particular to his female assistant.
+He got angry, at this point, I would advise leaving the situation alone and not bring it up to him anymore.

 Your husband’s behaviors are a reflection of his level of maturity and his understanding of his own relationship with Allah (swt).
 And so are yours.
 And these behaviors can harm a marriage.